vygr/ChrysaLisp/docs/COMMS.md

 process `net_id`s.
 An example service is the current GUI `DEBUG_SERVICE` application `apps/debug/app.lisp`.

-### Example
+### VP example

-This is a network monitoring application child process `apps/netmon/child.vp`.
+This is a network monitoring application child process.
 The child process simply waits for a command message from the parent and either exits or returns a message containing task and memory usage information.

 `'sys_mail :mymail` is just a convenience function to read mail from the current tasks main mailbox.